 Brookfield holds a significant indirect investment in Acadian thereby aligning its objectives to those of Acadian.
 Brookfield is a global asset management company that owns or manages approximately US\$150 billion of assets, focused primarily on property, power and other infrastructure assets.
-Brookfield has over 30 years experience investing in the timber and forest products industry and manages over 2.5 million acres of freehold timberlands in North America and Brazil.
+Brookfield has over 35 years experience investing in the timber and forest products industry and approximately 2.6 million acres of timberlands assets under management in North America and Brazil.
 Pursuant to the Exclusivity Agreement, Acadian acts as the exclusive vehicle for Brookfield's timberland acquisitions in Eastern Canada and the Northeastern U.S. In addition, Acadian benefits from the asset management services provided by Brookfield LP, a wholly-owned subsidiary of Brookfield, pursuant to the Amended and Restated Management Services Agreement.